raydenlim/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
 F.A.K.E.J.A.R.V.I.S. shows an error message.

       Use case resumes at step 2.

+* 3b.
+The given assignment name is invalid.

+    * 3b1.
+F.A.K.E.J.A.R.V.I.S. shows an error message.

+      Use case resumes at step 2.

+* 3c.
+The given grade is invalid.

+    * 3c1.
+F.A.K.E.J.A.R.V.I.S. shows an error message.

+      Use case resumes at step 2.

+**Use case: Delete the grade of an assignment**

+**MSS**

+1. User requests to list persons
+2. F.A.K.E.J.A.R.V.I.S. shows a list of persons
+3. User requests to delete the grade of an assignment for a specific person in the list
+4. F.A.K.E.J.A.R.V.I.S. deletes the grade of the student's assignment

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+F.A.K.E.J.A.R.V.I.S. shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given assignment name is invalid.

+    * 3b1.
+F.A.K.E.J.A.R.V.I.S. shows an error message.

+      Use case resumes at step 2.

+* 3c.
+The given assignment has not been commented on.

+    * 3c1.
+F.A.K.E.J.A.R.V.I.S. shows an error message.

+      Use case resumes at step 2.

+**Use case: Comment on an assignment**

+**MSS**

+1. User requests to list persons
+2. F.A.K.E.J.A.R.V.I.S. shows a list of persons
+3. User requests to comment on an assignment for a specific person in the list
+4. F.A.K.E.J.A.R.V.I.S. assigns given comment to the student's assignment

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+F.A.K.E.J.A.R.V.I.S. shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given assignment name is invalid.

+    * 3b1.
+F.A.K.E.J.A.R.V.I.S. shows an error message.

+      Use case resumes at step 2.

+* 3c.
+The given comment is invalid.

+    * 3c1.
+F.A.K.E.J.A.R.V.I.S. shows an error message.

+      Use case resumes at step 2.

+**Use case: Delete the comment of an assignment**

+**MSS**

+1. User requests to list persons
+2. F.A.K.E.J.A.R.V.I.S. shows a list of persons
+3. User requests to delete the comment of an assignment for a specific person in the list
+4. F.A.K.E.J.A.R.V.I.S. deletes the comment of the student's assignment

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+F.A.K.E.J.A.R.V.I.S. shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given assignment name is invalid.

+    * 3b1.
+F.A.K.E.J.A.R.V.I.S. shows an error message.

+      Use case resumes at step 2.

+* 3c.
+The given assignment has been commented on.

+    * 3c1.
+F.A.K.E.J.A.R.V.I.S. shows an error message.

+      Use case resumes at step 2.